henrybarreto/henrybarreto/README.md

 Hi, welcome to my Github profile.
 I'm Henry Barreto, I'm a 23 years-old programmer, here I show my projects, ideas, configure file and my Bolognese code.

-For me, programming is not just my labor, but also my Hobby.
-It is a thing I have ever liked to do, since I had known it when I had wanted to program games.
+For me, programming is not just my job, but also my Hobby.
+It is a thing I have ever liked to do, since I had known It when I had wanted to program games.

 I ever want to know how the things work under the hood; see the gears, do you know what I mean?
 I exercise this everyday, ever looking to know, "How this works".